itzaks/brunch-with-avocados/README.md

 Requires Brunch 1.3+.

-This is for personal flat html5 websites.
+This is for classic flat websites, perfect for gh-pageuzss.

 ## Getting started
 * Create new project with `brunch new <project name> -s git@github.com:vastness/brunch-with-avocados.git`.